Atlantic Division summer outlook: Are Sabres at the top of the 'rebuilders' group?

 The Boston Bruins, and the Florida Panthers, the two teams that made the most news in the Atlantic Division in the regular season and playoffs, are facing major questions heading into the 2023-24 season.

-Yzerman has gone a vastly different route as the GM in Detroit.
-The Red Wings legend came back from Tampa Bay and has made head-first dives into trades and free agency in an effort to end seven consecutive years out of the postseason, which ties the franchise record.
-This year's big additions are Alex DeBrincat (trade from Ottawa) and former Sabres prospect J.T.
+Yzerman has gone a vastly different route in Detroit.
+The Red Wings legend came back from Tampa Bay’s front office and has made head-first dives into trades and free agency in an effort to end seven consecutive years out of the postseason, which ties the franchise record.
+This year’s big additions are Alex DeBrincat (trade from Ottawa) and former Sabres prospect J.T.
 Compher (free-agent signee from Colorado).

 People are also reading…